You’ve taken it in and then found yourself going back over it later, thinking:

 Perfect for:

 Those who want to feel fully supported at every step — in appointments, in labour, in their recovery and transition to parenthood.
-This is high-touch care from someone who’s all in on your story.

 “Adrian said that everything you taught in the Antenatal Course came in really handy.
 He knew the stages I was going through and he knew how to deal with me and help me through it.”